-- Nagato and Konan are just friends since childhood, mostly because Konan was apparently in love with the late Yahiko, and Nagato had never romantic feelings for her and supported Konan and Yahiko's relationship.
+- Nagato and Konan are just friends since childhood, mostly because Konan was apparently in love with the late Yahiko, and Nagato never had romantic feelings for her and supported Konan and Yahiko's relationship.

-- 5 Centimeters per Second: Takaki and Akari start as friends at a younger age, share their First Kiss at age 13, and go back to Just Friends because of distance.
+- 5 Centimeters per Second: Takaki and Akari start as friends at a younger age, share their First Kiss at age 13, and go back to just friends because of distance.
 At least, Akari does.
 Takaki stays in love with Akari for another 15 years.

 - The 2nd part has Kanae end up with this by default, due to Cannot Spit It Out by her to Takaki as well as Takaki's ongoing feelings for Akari closing his heart to anyone but Akari.